jStimpert0430/fvwm-StarterKit/README.md

 ## Features Wishlist

-* Internal Custom Toolset, no need for external applications or libraries outside of Fvwm
+* Internal Custom Toolset, no need for external applications or libraries outside of Fvwm (Partially implemented)

 * Multiple Taskbar options and designs